-In this post we will discuss what are the limitations of SharePoint farm solutions, limitation of sandboxed solutions and the advantages of SharePoint Add-ins (Previously known as Apps).
+Here we will discuss, what are the limitations of SharePoint farm solutions, limitation of sandboxed solutions and the advantages of SharePoint Add-ins (Previously known as Apps).
 Microsoft introduced farm solutions in MOSS 2007 version and to overcome to an extent the limitation of farm solutions Microsoft introduced SharePoint Sandboxed solutions in SharePoint 2010.

-Though Microsoft earns huge money from on premise versions but it changes its strategy for 2013 and future versions.
-Now Microsoft’s focus shifted towards cloud (Office 365) instead of on premise.
+Though Microsoft earns huge money from on-premise versions it changes its strategy for 2013 and future versions.
+Now Microsoft’s focus shifted towards the cloud (Office 365) instead of on-premise.
 By introducing add-ins Microsoft has made drastic changes in development technique for SharePoint.

 Below are few limitations of SharePoint farm and sandboxed solutions:

-- Another problem with SharePoint solution is that, the code always runs under the identity and permissions of a specific user.
+- Another problem with SharePoint solution is that the code always runs under the identity and permissions of a specific user.
 So if a SharePoint administration activates a feature then the code can do everything that a SharePoint administrator can do.
-At the same time a sandboxed solution can protect the farm and other site collections but it can not protect the site collection on which it is activated.
+At the same time, a sandboxed solution can protect the farm and other site collections but it can not protect the site collection on which it is activated.
 By using few lines of code a sandboxed solution can delete all list and document libraries in the site collection.

-On the other hand SharePoint add-ins architecture is different compared to SharePoint solutions.
+- On the other hand SharePoint add-ins, architecture is different compared to SharePoint solutions.

-- Microsoft designed Add-ins in such a way that it works both in Office 365 environment as well as within on-premise environment.
+- Microsoft designed Add-ins in such a way that it works both in Office 365 environment as well as within the on-premise environment.

-- Add-ins can be installed from Office store or from Add-in catalog sites, Office Add-ins does not need any IIS reset for adding to the site, it is easy to find, install and upgrade.
+- Add-ins can be installed from Office store or from Add-in catalog sites, Office Add-ins does not need any IIS to reset for adding to the site, it is easy to find, install and upgrade.
 Add-ins can be installed on both on-premise as well as in SharePoint Online.

 - Add-ins code is authenticated and runs under a distinct identity.
 Add-ins permissions can be configured independently of user permissions.